GareBear99/arc-language-module/README.md

 That makes it a better fit for **serious AI infrastructure** than projects that only expose a translation endpoint.

-One of the strongest open-source foundations for governed multilingual orchestration and language-capability management for future AI systems.
+"One of the strongest open-source foundations for governed multilingual orchestration and language-capability management for future AI systems."

 ## At-a-glance feature fit